Abhishek-Birada/javascript/README.md

 Example :  myName="abhi" // no error
 Scope :
     let and  const variables are block scope.
 That means variables are only available inside a block not outside the block. var variables are global scope.
-That means variables are available throughout the code
+That means variables are available throughout the code.

+identifiers : identifier is a name given to variable by following some rules.
+			  1. we can use uppercase and lowercase alphabets.
+			  2. we can use numbers from 0-9.
+			  3. we can only use underscore(_) and dolloar($) sign's only.
+			  4. variable name should start with alphabet or underscore(_) or dolloar($) only, not with number.
+			  5. variable name cannot be a keyword like while,for,if,function etc.
+			  6. JavaScript is case sensitive, that means A and a are different.

 Data Types:

 7  Primitive Datatypes:

 Null : 	It's value is nothing.
 Example : let a = null

 Undefined : It is nothing but not assigning a value to a variable after creating it or declaring it.